The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Discussion and Summary

 A smaller distance between the source and scattering layer also reduces the allowed width of the scattering layer.
 If the entire observed DM comes from this same scattering layer, then the layer's mean electron density $n_e$ must also increase.
 For a plasma layer with $\DM\sim1000\ \DMunits$ and a width of order $L_X\sim 100$ pc, $n_e \sim 10$ cm$^{-3}$, which implies an $\rm EM\sim 10^4$ pc cm$^{-6}$ and a negligible optical depth due to free-free absorption at 1.4 GHz.
 However, if the layer width decreases to $1$ pc then $n_e\sim1000$ cm$^{-3}$ and $\rm EM\sim10^8$ pc cm$^{-6}$, and reducing the width to $0.1$ pc yields $n_e\sim10^4$ cm$^{-3}$ and $\rm EM\sim10^{12}$ pc cm$^{-6}$.
 At such high densities free-free absorption can play a role in FRB detectability, although it has been demonstrated that free-free absorption can be suppressed in plasma within $\sim1$ pc of FRB sources due to Coulomb collisions in the surrounding plasma \citep{2020MNRAS.496.3308L}.
 We have assumed here that the scattering and DM are contributed by a single plasma layer, but a more complex plasma configuration within the host galaxy is entirely possible.

 Observations of DM and scattering are sensitive to path-integrated electron column densities and fluctuations.
 While complementary observations of scatter broadening, Galactic DISS, and angular broadening can be used to infer where scattering occurs along an FRB LOS and even within a host galaxy, deconstructing the DM budget within a host galaxy to infer properties of the host ISM and FRB near-source environment will benefit from higher spatial resolution H$\alpha$ measurements and observations at complementary wavelengths \citep[e.g.][]{2021ApJ...922..173C,2021ApJ...908L..12T}.
 It is still unclear whether the unusually large DM and scattering observed from FRB 190520 constitute unique features of its near-source environment and/or its host galaxy ISM more broadly; however, given both the large H$\alpha$ EM and the stringent upper limit on the distance between the FRB source and dominant scattering plasma, it appears likely that both regions (ISM and circum-source) contribute significantly to the total DM and scattering observed.
 Regardless, our results are consistent with previous findings that the scattering of localized FRBs can be accounted for by plasma in their host galaxies and the Milky Way.
 Continued application of detailed DM and scattering budgets will not only resolve the plasma density and turbulence within the distant galactic environments of localized FRBs \citep[e.g.][]{2021arXiv210711334S}, but will also improve redshift estimates for FRBs that have not yet been associated with their host galaxies.
+Such improvements will in turn inform the use of FRBs as cosmological probes, including constraints on the IGM and other galaxies along FRB LOSs.